 We don’t launch until DNS resolution works as well as traditional DNS.
 Users shouldn’t need to understand blockchain to use blockchain domains.

-Where Handshake relied on spontaneous emergence, Dap actively cultivates its ecosystem:
+Where other projects relied on spontaneous emergence, Dap actively cultivates its ecosystem:

 Centralized Kickstart: The Dap Foundation initially coordinates development, funds builders, and drives adoption.
 This is temporary centralization for permanent decentralization.
 We’ll sunset the foundation’s special powers after achieving product‑market fit.